 By reducing the temperature of you water by a fraction, you are not sucking every bit of the hot water heater of the hot water.
 Warm water is just as effective, but also, more energy efficient.

 Savings are waiting to be claimed in multiple spaces of your home.
-I challenge you to find them, and let me know what you did!
+I challenge you to find them, and let me know what you did to save money on your utilities!

 Remember to revisit things in your home frequently, because you never know when you find something that will save you $100 a year or even a month!
 I actually have a few things I am going to update and maintenance this week in my own home!
 Let’s see how much we can save together!